 Can you tell me about your background?

 My band the Revolutionary Snake Ensemble played for a few years outdoors at First Night in the Parkman Bandstand in Boston Common.
 Artist/musician Max Azanow (also the leader of the quirky band the Bad Art Ensemble) decorated the bandstand with over-the-top beads, lights, and objects.
-As you can imagine, it was quite frigid, but the huge First Night crowds were amazing, the spectacle was awesome, the music was funky, and despite a literally frozen horn, it was really quite a great time.
+As you can imagine, it was quite frigid, but the huge First Night crowds were amazing.
+The spectacle was awesome.
+The music was funky.
+Overall, despite a literally frozen horn, it was a great time.

 When and why did you start being a volunteer in HONK?
 Any story behind it?

 I’ve been a part of the volunteer organizing committee for the past 9 years.
 The HONK!
 Festival was started 10 years ago by a group of musicians from the Somerville-based Second Line Social Aid & Pleasure Society Brass Band.
 That group was formed specifically to lend their music to social & political activism.

 Soon realizing that there were other such musical groups that were forming primarily to support activist causes and to effect positive change in their communities.
 They decided to invite 12 of those bands from all over the country to Somerville’s Davis Square for a weekend – the first HONK!
 Festival.
 That turned in to an annual event which now brings over 25 activist and community bands, over 600 musicians, to Somerville, Cambridge, and Boston for the HONK!
 Festival on a long weekend in October.
 Our Festival has spawned other HONK! festivals in NYC, Providence, Austin, Seattle, and as far away as Brazil & Australia. honkfest.org